JeffCube99/WikiHub/docs/source/create_a_wiki/create_online_wiki.rst

         ####################################################################################

 #.
-You may find that after these changes your documentation may be building but images, now
+After applying the above changes, you may find that your documentation is not displaying images tracked by
-    stored on Git LFS, are not displaying.
-    This may be caused because Read the Docs stores images in a particular way and this process is broken when switching over to Git LFS.
+    Git LFS properly.
+This may be because Read the Docs stores images in a particular way and this process is broken when switching over to Git LFS.
 Lets say you were referencing images in your documentation in the manner below: